-A. Core: Initial training that all personnel should have in related position from entry to senior levels.
+- A. Core: Initial training that all personnel should have in related position from entry to senior levels. - B. Core-Plus.

-B. Core-Plus.
 Advanced training that is necessary for career progression that all mid-senior personnel should have in addition to the core training.
-Core-Plus training is recommended for personnel from GS-9 to GS-13.

-C. Career Enhancing/Sustainment: Training intended to maintain credentials or a good training course to have, but not necessary for career advancement.
+Core-Plus training is recommended for personnel from GS-9 to GS-13. - C. Career Enhancing/Sustainment: Training intended to maintain credentials or a good training course to have, but not necessary for career advancement.

-VOLUME 1: CHAPTER 4 "MCCLE EQUIPMENT" SUMMARY OF SUBSTANTIVE CHANGES Hyperlinks are denoted by bold, italic, blue and underlined font .
+"MCCLE EQUIPMENT"

 The original publication date of this MCO will not change unless/until a full revision of the MCO has been conducted.

 All Volume changes denoted in blue font will reset to black font upon a full revision of this Volume.